intellij-rust/intellij-rust/MAINTAINING.md

 * `bors r=username` to merge a PR on behalf of the user without r+ permissions
 * `bors delegate+` to grant the author of PR r+ right for this PR.

 Don't forget to say "Thank you!" when merging pull requests! :)

+Each non-stalled pull-request should be assigned to a reviewer, who should make sure that PR moves forward.
+However, anybody with r+ can accept any PR, if they are confident that the PR is in a good state.

 ## Upgrades